What is the Best Travel Card for Australians Overseas?

 2. You will be charged both a foreign transaction fee and a withdrawal fee whenever you use an ATM.

-Now, let’s look at why the Citibank Plus Debit Card is awesome!
+Now, let’s look at why the Macquarie Platinum Debit Card is awesome!

 1. It’s completely free to apply for and has no ongoing fees.
 If you lose your card, a replacement will be sent out to you at no extra charge.